hanyuhanyuhanyu/GodzamoKrazy/README.md

 * **Pastemode** Turning this on is a very stupid idea.

 ## Other automatic options
 * **Autoascend** This is mainly useful if you're grinding out ascensions for Endless Cycle, or want to build up your HC boost.
+Note that it can take a few seconds before the upgrade screen disappears each ascension, the transition isn't instantaneous.
 * **Autopop Wrinklers** Pop any wrinklers, either the moment they appear, or when they have eaten enough to provide a decent bonus toward the next purchase.
 This is ignored during Halloween and Easter season as long as halloween cookies and eggs are still not found.
 * **Save Shiny Wrinklers** This overrides the Autopop function for the shiny wrinkler, and will also prevent the Grandmapocalypse from ever ending, if enabled.
 * **Autoharvest Sugar Lump** Will harvest a lump as soon as it is safe to do so (ripe).
 It can also swap in Rigidel automatically to make the harvest occur up to one hour early.